dmbarbour/glas/docs/GlasProg.md

         (%an (%an.data.wrap.linear RegisterName) (%do))
         (%an (%an.data.unwrap.linear RegisterName) (%do))

-As with abstract data, it's preferrable that safe use of linear data is determined through static analysis, avoiding runtime checks.
+As with abstract data, it's preferable that safe use of linear data is determined through static analysis, avoiding runtime checks.
 However, dynamic enforcement is feasible if we maintain metadata (perhaps via tagged pointer bits) about whether data transitively contains linear elements.

 ### Environment Abstraction

-An intriguing alternative to ADTs involves 'second class' bindings.
-Instead of calling a file API and receiving an abstract, linear file handle, we could call a file API to provide a volume of local registers to allocate the open file.
-The API could explicitly include methods to migrate the open file between volumes.

-The trick is then to block the caller from peeking and poking at the file representation.
-This is awkward to express with annotations, at least without a full type system.
-However, a relatively simple alternative is to extend the structure of the environment namespace to support association.

-How might we represent this?
-Let's consider a more concrete example.

-A caller to a file API provides a volume of registers such as "$file.\*" to the file API.
-The file API wants to block the caller from directly accessing these registers, so it effectively wants to use something like "$file.(FileAPIKey).\*", but where FileAPIKey is also a register name and thus unforgeable.
-We can bind this to another prefix such as "f." within the subprogram, such that the file API is managing "f.fd" and "f.status" and other useful data.

-A viable encoding is something like:

-        (%scope (%tl.arc Prefix RegisterName RegisterName) P)

-In this case, we're translating Prefix to a volume of the environment indexed by a directed edge between two other registers.
-Constructing a reference to this volume therefore requires proving access to two other locations.
-(It doesn't hurt to treat a prefix like "$file." as a register name for this purpose.)

-This may require some careful attention to how translations compose.
-But we could translate a prefix without adding the translation suffix, and treat FileAPIKey as untranslateable in composition.
-An actual implementation might involve a simple name mangling scheme.

-Environment abstraction doesn't have a direct analog to linear data types for protocol control.
-However, we could keep a linear unit value in "$file.(FileAPIKey).stay-open" to force an error if registers are cleared prematurely.
-Or we could feasibly annotate register types with 'final' states, such that we raise an error if a register is not in an acceptable final state upon leaving scope.
+An ADT essentially allows the client to move things without accessing them.
+An intriguing alternative is to let a client allocate a space without access it, i.e. hiding parts of a client-allocated environment from that client.

+This isn't difficult.
+Essentially, may require multiple names to reference a register.
+Thus, by controlling access to one of those names, we prevent direct access to the register.
+System APIs can easily control an application's access to specific names.

+I've decided to push this feature up to the namespace model, e.g. with specialized translation of "/" separators in names.

+### Protocol Registers

+Linear types are useful for enforcing protocols, but dynamic enforcement has higher overhead than I'd prefer, and I'd prefer to avoid dynamic representations of data abstraction where feasible.

+.
+A viable alternative is environment abstraction plus annotations that some registers must be manually cleared before exit.
+Or perhaps on yield?.

-### Handler Namespaces
+### Method Namespaces

 Some observations:

-* Handlers receive access to at least two 'environments': host and caller.
+* Methods receive access to at least two 'environments': host and caller.
 To avoid naming conflicts, we could introduce standard or specified prefixes for these.
 Standard prefixes seems more convenient for most use cases.
-* It is feasible to translate access to the 'caller' environment for a whole set of handlers instead of for individual handlers.
+* It is feasible to translate access to the 'caller' environment for a whole set of methods instead of for individual methods.
-* When defining a set of (possibly) mutually recursive handlers, it may be convenient to introduce another prefix to refer to this set.
+* When defining a set of (possibly) mutually recursive methods, it may be convenient to introduce another prefix to refer to this set.
-* Ideally, we can conveniently compose, extend, inherit, metaprogram, and override sets of handlers.
+* Ideally, we can conveniently compose, extend, inherit, metaprogram, and override sets of methods.
 This suggests something akin to an OOP-inspired structure, perhaps via the 'link' and 'move' translations of namespaces.
-* Ideally, an application can be expressed as a set of handlers that we call from a runtime process.
+* Ideally, an application can be expressed as a set of methods that we call from a runtime process.
 This provides a high level of consistency.
 Applications should support orthogonal persistence and live coding.
-Thus, it may be best to clearly separate state *allocation* from the description of a set of handlers.
+Thus, it may be best to clearly separate state *allocation* from the description of a set of methods.
-* That said, we can usefully conflate introduction of local registers and handlers, e.g. `(%local Prefix Handlers Prog)`.
-This gives us a clear prefix for the new handlers, ensures handlers have access to some private state aside from the host, and prevents any naming conflicts with existing handlers (because Prefix is a fresh namespace).
+* That said, we can usefully conflate introduction of local registers and methods, e.g. `(%local Prefix Methods Prog)`.
+This gives us a clear prefix for the new methods, ensures methods have access to some private state aside from the host, and prevents any naming conflicts with existing methods (because Prefix is a fresh namespace).
-* Use of `(%call HandlerName TL)` should should have roughly the same performance as use of `n:Name`, and similar optimizations - inlining, partial evaluation, tail-call optimization, etc..
+* Use of `(%call MethodName TL)` should should have roughly the same performance as use of `n:Name`, and similar optimizations - inlining, partial evaluation, tail-call optimization, etc..
-* Macro handlers are possible if we permit a call in constructor position, e.g. `((%call HandlerName TL) AST1 AST2 ...)`.
-This does require that the caller is aware that the handler defines a macro, but that's consistent with names.
+* Macro methods are possible if we permit a call in constructor position, e.g. `((%call MethodName TL) AST1 AST2 ...)`.
+This does require that the caller is aware that the method defines a macro, but that's consistent with names.
 These higher-order macros should be useful.
-* Eventually, we might want to integrate full procedurally generated namespace for local handler definitions.
+* Eventually, we might want to integrate full procedurally generated namespace for local method definitions.
 But this can be deferred for now.

 None of this seems too difficult to integrate.
-Perhaps we introduce `%ns.move` and `%ns.link` and `%ns.def` and so on for building up the handler namespace. `%ns.union` for composition.
+Perhaps we introduce `%ns.move` and `%ns.link` and `%ns.def` and so on for building up the method namespace. `%ns.union` for composition.
 Unlike full procedurally generated namespaces, we don't need 'eval' or 'read', though we get something similar from macro calls.
 We can still support lazy evaluation of a namespace in context of macros.
 Then '%local' implicitly provides the initial translation and integration.

+Ideally, I'd unify method namespaces and the configuration namespace, use the same representations for both.
+Perhaps procedural generation is not the best direction to *start* with.

 ### Type Descriptions

         (%an (%an.type TypeDesc) Op)

-Types are an incomplete, abstract description of an operation.
-In context of glas systems, I want gradual typing as the norm, so we must allow type descriptions to have holes or "don't care" fields in them that might be filled later through inference and bidirectional type checking.
+We can just invent some primitive type descriptions like '%type.int' or whatever, things a typechecker is expected to understand without saying, and build up from there.
+It isn't a big deal if we want to experiment with alternatives later.

 ## Misc Thoughts

 The initial environment model will be kept simple - a static, hierarchical structure of names.

-It seems convenient to model extension of this environment in terms of introducing 'stack objects' under a given name, conflating declaration of local registers, handlers, and hierarchical objects.
+It seems convenient to model extension of this environment in terms of introducing 'stack objects' under a given name, conflating declaration of local registers, methods, and hierarchical objects.
 We should be able to override methods or hierarchical components when declaring stack objects.

 Our runtime may support use of linear or abstract data types, but we can design our APIs to mostly hide this, instead favoring 'abstract' volumes of registers held by the client and explicit 'move' operations.